 - Environmental and Climate change

-- Shortlisted entrants will present via video conference to the judging panel on Tuesday 6 April.
+- Shortlisted entrants present via video conference to the judging panel in May.

-- The winner will have the opportunity to undertake their research project and enter ESOMAR’s Global Research Got Talent Competition.
+- The winner/s will have the opportunity to undertake their research project and enter ESOMAR’s Global Research Got Talent Competition.

 What are the judges looking for